Bar Charts¶

 Vertical Columns and Horizontal Bars¶

-This example shows the family’s two main forms: a default vertical bar chart, also called a column chart, and the same chart rendered horizontally.
+This example shows the family's two main forms side-by-side: a vertical bar chart (also called a column chart), and the same data rendered horizontally.
+Both pin style.orientation explicitly so the contrast is what's on the page; left at auto, this nominal x would render horizontal by default.

 charts: